Wednesday, December 16, 2009

-I repeat that Daniel spent his first winter in that region of David and wrote that it was "severe, and unfit for human habitation".
-Well I guess we proved him wrong by living out our entire childhoods in David in little company houses that lined the base of the hills up all three hollows.
+Daniel Boone spent his first winter in that region of David and wrote that it was "severe, and unfit for human habitation".
+Well, I guess we proved him wrong by living out our entire childhoods in David in little company houses that lined the base of the hills up all hollows and along the main road.

 I miss driving through the little towns and sometimes detour for a scenic route.
 I like to see Oil Springs, Crockett, Moon, West Liberty, Salyersville and all the "real" places that have been supplanted with By-Passes.

-Remember the hometown drive ins, freezer freshes, and our favorite, "EAT" at Winchester.
+Remember the hometown drive ins, freezer freshes, and our favorite, "EAT" at Stanton...from the highway, looking down into Stanton, we just saw a huge sign "EAT".
 They had upside down banana splits and the best hotdogs and hamburgers.
 We always stopped there.
 Now, we choose from McDonalds, Arbys, Hardy's, etc. which now make all By-passes look and taste just alike.

 "I cannot leave these prisoning hills...being one with this earth, I cannot go"